Hornbeam Park railway station: History

+The funding for the station was shared between Harrogate Council, North Yorkshire Council, Hornbeam Business Park, Harrogate College of Arts and Technology and the Homeowners Friendly Society.
+The land for the station was given by ICI.
+Construction started at the end of March 1992.

-The station was opened to traffic on 24 August 1992.
+The station was built at a cost of £413,000 and was opened by gardening expert and broadcaster Geoffrey Smith who planted a hornbeam tree in the presence of the Mayor of Harrogate, Barbara Hillier.
+It opened to traffic on 24 August 1992.

 It is located just to the south of the junction where the original line left to go to the terminus station at Harrogate Brunswick.

 Access to both platforms is step-free, and although the station is unstaffed (so ticket must be purchased on the train), ramps are available for access to the trains from the platforms.
 The station has basic shelters on each platform (which are offset from each other) and train running details are provided via automatic announcements, timetable posters and CIS displays.

 Services

 As of the May 2023 timetable change, the station is served by two trains per hour between Leeds and York via Harrogate and Knaresborough all week (including Sundays).
 Additional services operate at peak time, whilst the evening service drops to hourly and the last two eastbound trains terminate at Harrogate.
 All services are operated by Northern Trains.